- Release date set for August 21

 House of the Dragon cast

-The key House of the Dragon cast looks like this:
+At a glance, the key House of the Dragon cast looks like this:

 - Paddy Considine as King Viserys Targaryen